 All of these clients have enough self-awareness to understand these aspects people gravitate toward.
 They lean into these innate traits to show the human being underneath the actor during the audition.

 Part of being someone that others find fun to play with is the ability to project zero desperation.
 People don’t want to feel that you want something from them, both in life and in the industry.

 In this state, there’s no investment in the outcome.
 The actor arrives knowing that their life will be great whether or not they book the role.
 Some people call it confidence.
-In reality, it’s the inner knowing that, no matter what happens, your personal happiness is not dependant on this job.
+In reality, it’s the inner knowing that, no matter what happens, your personal happiness is not dependent on this job.